 A: Getting access to CPD can be tricky as a locum because you’re often left off local mailing lists from your CCG or postgraduate centre.
 Locum chambers usually have their own CPD programme provided for members as well as all other local GPs, or again you can ask at your local locum group to see what they provide or know about.

 Q: What equipment would you suggest a locum takes with them?

 A: I use a professional rugged camera bag, in which I have my stethoscope, diagnostic set, sphygmomanometer, BNF, Oxford Handbook of Clinical Medicine and Oxford Handbook of Specialities, thermometer, adult pulse oximeter, tendon hammer, tuning fork, pens, and always a bottle of water and some roasted nuts or a banana as a mid-morning snack.
 Never rely on being offered a cup of tea or coffee.

 Q: What would your top three tips be for someone starting out as a locum GP?

 A: Enjoy the challenge of working in lots of different practices.
 Adopt the mindset that you are providing an invaluable service to local practices and offering patients an opportunity to see a different GP.
 Never say to anyone that you’re ‘just a locum’.

 Q: Where can I find out more?

-Dr Michael Uprichard is the former Chairman of the National Association of Sessional GPs (NASGP)
+Dr Richard Fieldhouse is the Chairman of the National Association of Sessional GPs (NASGP)